 Costs for deburring, tumbling, anodizing, plating, painting, etc., added separately if required.

-I often help clients like Jacky understand their quotes by looking at the CAD file together.
-We identify features driving machine time and discuss if simpler, cheaper alternatives exist without compromising function.
+I often help clients understand quotes by reviewing CAD files together.
+We identify features that impact machining time and explore whether simpler, more economical alternatives exist that maintain functionality.

 How much is a CNC machine?